 Transmission network charging

 A key challenge facing offshore wind in Scotland is electricity transmission network charging, and our members welcome acknowledgement of this in the draft policy statement.
 These costs are regulated by Ofgem and are higher for projects situated furthest from centres of demand.
 Ofgem is currently working on reforms that would further increase the fees paid by projects in the north of GB.
 These costs are a significant burden for Scottish projects competing in Contracts for Difference auctions.
+For example, charges could increase the CfD auction bid of a 1 GW project in Scotland by £5/MWh which represents 12.5% of the value of the winning bids in the third CfD auction round.

 We have expressed our concerns to Ofgem and have commissioned research in collaboration with RenewableUK that will illustrate the scale of the potential charging increases on Scottish projects.
 We would welcome the opportunity to share these outputs with the Scottish Government.

 Interactions with other marine users/stakeholders